JonathanAlis/FilteringNormNESTA/README.md

 # FilteringNormNESTA
-Matlab implementation of Filtering norm with NESTA Implementation of the Isotropic and Anisotropic Filtering Norm minimization, from the paper: https://www.researchgate.net/profile/Mylene_Farias/publication/340769023_Isotropic_and_anisotropic_filtering_norm-minimization_A_generalization_of_the_TV_and_TGV_minimizations_using_NESTA/links/5ea703c345851553fab34738/Isotropic-and-anisotropic-filtering-norm-minimization-A-generalization-of-the-TV-and-TGV-minimizations-using-NESTA.pdf
+Matlab implementation of Filtering norm with NESTA Implementation of the **Isotropic and Anisotropic Filtering Norm minimization**, from the paper: https://www.researchgate.net/profile/Mylene_Farias/publication/340769023_Isotropic_and_anisotropic_filtering_norm-minimization_A_generalization_of_the_TV_and_TGV_minimizations_using_NESTA/links/5ea703c345851553fab34738/Isotropic-and-anisotropic-filtering-norm-minimization-A-generalization-of-the-TV-and-TGV-minimizations-using-NESTA.pdf

 Based on the Matlab code of NESTA: https://statweb.stanford.edu/~candes/software/nesta/